 Implementing Size Classes in Interface Builder

-When examining any object in the Identity Inspector, we see a section at the bottom that allows us to manipulate its size classes.
+When examining any object in the Attributes Inspector, we see a section at the bottom that allows us to manipulate its size classes.
 We can specify multiple size classes in this list.
 Any time the interface’s size class matches one of the classes in that list, the object will be ‘installed’, i.e. added to our interface.

 When switching between size classes, we can notice some of the icons in the Document Outline look faded.
 These faded icons signify that the item is in our document, but will not be installed for the current size class.

 There are a lot of moving parts here.
 We can have a different view hierarchy and layout for several size classes.
 It’s hard to hold all that information in our heads.
 To relieve some of that cognitive burden, we can preview our interface using the Assistant Editor.
 Open this editor with the button at the upper right of the Xcode window that looks like a Venn diagram.

 Use the Jump Bar to select ‘Preview’.
 In this preview tool, we can simultaneously see our interface on multiple devices with different size classes.
 We can also change the user interface orientation on our preview devices.